joncatanio/SearchEngine/README.md

 To assign a PageRank to each link simply navigate to the `searchengine/algorithms` directory and run `python3 PageRank.py`, this will begin assigning ranks to each link.

 *Note: The database needs to be setup and populated before running the PageRank file*

+## Other Information
+For other information please visit some of the other directories in the package, most have their own README files associated with them.